Home » Technical Hub » Hardware: Fastener & Fitting Guide » Why U-bolts May be the Major Cause of Accidents

 Why U-bolts May be the Major Cause of Accidents

-by | Aug 18, 2017 | Trailer & Caravan Safety | 4 comments
+by | Aug 18, 2017 | Hardware: Fastener & Fitting Guide | 4 comments

-U-bolts Maybe the Major Cause of Accidents
+U-bolts may be the Major Cause of Road Accidents.

 U-bolts are not usually assessed as the culprit in caravan accidents or rollovers, possibly due to the enormous carnage at an accident scene.
-Our industry has no Australian Standards for caravan or trailer u-bolts, so they have not been recognised as a problem.
+Our industry has no Australian Standards for caravan or trailer U-bolts, so they have not been recognised as a problem.

-Bad bearings, broken springs and lost wheel nuts are blamed as the cause of most caravan accidents.
+Bad bearings, broken springs, and lost wheel nuts are blamed as the cause of most caravan accidents.

 Hydrogen Embrittlement